St-ton/JN/CONTRIBUTING.md

 php-cs-fixer fix admin/includes/dashboard_inc.php --config-file .php_cs
 ```

+## How to write good issues

+Always explain the conditions which led you to write this issue.
+Any reader must be able to understand your idea or reproduce a bug without having to ask for examples, use cases or sample-data.

+German language is preferred for issues + changelog because JTL primary addresses the german-speaking market

+* Keep your issue titles short and descriptive
+* Format your description with [Gitlab flavoured markdown](https://gitlab.jtl-software.de/help/markdown/markdown): Make use of syntax highlighting, lists, links and images

 ## Commit Messages

 Always provide a short summary of your Codechange in the first line.